BhattSoham/RISCV-HDP/week_0/README.md

 10. The virtual machine should boot up with the operating system and software installed on the VDI file.
 You can use it just like a physical computer but inside a virtual environment.
 That's it!
 You have now successfully opened a VDI file in Ubuntu.

+**Note**
+After installing the **ORACLE VM VIRTUALBOX MANAGER** on your machine, make sure to include these settings to get a better display.